Tadhg Beirne

-Tadhg Gerard Beirne (/'taɪg 'bɜːrn/; born 8 January 1992) is an Irish rugby union player, currently playing for Munster in the United Rugby Championship and the European Rugby Champions Cup.
-His primary playing position is lock, but can also play in the back-row.
+Tadhg Gerard Beirne (/'taɪg 'bɜːrn/; born 8 January 1992) is an Irish rugby union player who plays as a lock for United Rugby Championship club Munster, where he is the club captain, and the Ireland national team.

 Club career

 Leinster

 Beirne graduated through the Leinster academy and made his senior debut from the bench against the Cardiff Blues on 12 September 2015.
 Beirne made a further three appearances for Leinster, playing twice against Dragons and once against Scarlets, a team he would later go on to play for.
 All of these appearances came off the bench.
 Beirne spent most of his career at Leinster playing for their A team and he earned 10 caps for them, making 9 appearances in the British and Irish Cup.
 Beirne was then released by Leinster.

 Scarlets

 It was announced on 28 June 2016 that Beirne had moved to Scarlets.
 Beirne made his Scarlets debut off the bench in the opening game of the season, a loss against Munster.
 He then played a massive role in Scarlets successful 2016–17 season, in which they beat Munster 46–22 in the 2017 Pro12 Grand Final to win their first silverware since the 2003–04 season.

+In February 2025, Beirne revealed his original intention was to stay with the Scarlets beyond the 2017–18 season for at least an additional year after signalling this intention to the management.
+Staying with the club for this extended period would have also allowed him to play for the Wales national team under the residency ruling.
+However, after the member of staff responsible for contracts with the club was away on a skiing holiday during the negotiation stage, Munster used the delay to make their own offer to Beirne which he accepted.